marcusolsson/obsidian-projects/README.md

 For example, if you're a content manager, Project can help you manage your content calendar.
 Create drafts, keep track of their status, and when they are scheduled to be published.

-> **Currently in beta:** This plugin is not yet published.
-To beta test it, you can use the [BRAT](https://github.com/TfTHacker/obsidian42-brat) plugin.

 ## Data sources

 Projects uses _data sources_ to query the notes to include in your project.
 By default, Projects uses the _front matter data source_.